Ishant2004/car-price-prediction-model/README.md

 # Car Price Prediction Project

+To see the project open the ipynb file in preview mode

 ## Overview
 This project involves predicting car prices using a dataset containing information about various car attributes.
 The goal is to build a linear regression model to estimate the selling price of cars based on features like fuel type, seller type, transmission type, and more.